secretstartups/handbook/finance/expenses/index.html.md

 ### Reimbursement process and timeline:

 ##### SafeGuard
 Team members who are employed through SafeGuard must submit their expense for reimbursement through Expensify.
-All expense reports must be submitted and approved by manager by the 8tmonth to include in the current month payment.
+All expense reports must be submitted and approved by the manager and the Expense team by the 8th of the month to be included in the current month payment.

 Team members in France, Italy, and Spain must submit their expenses through:
 *  Expensify